Hugleik

-Hugleik or Ochilaik (a namesake of Hygelac) was a Swedish king of the House of Yngling, according to the Ynglinga saga.
+According to the Ynglinga saga, Hugleik or Ochilaik was a Swedish king of the House of Yngling.
 He was the son of Alf and Bera.

-Some commentators assimilate Hugleik with his namesake, the Geatish king Hygelac.
-However, although both kings were killed in battle, Chlochilaicus/Hygelac was killed near the coast of France/Frisia, while Hugleik was killed at Fyrisvellir in Sweden.
+Some commentators have identified Hugleik with the Geatish king Hygelac.
+However, although both kings were killed in battle, Chlochilaicus/Hygelac was reportedly killed near the coast of France/Frisia, while Hugleik was allegedly killed at Fyrisvellir in Sweden.

 When Hugleik's father and uncle had killed each other, Hugleik inherited the Swedish throne.
 Like his father, he was not a warrior, but preferred to stay at home.
 He was reputed to be as greedy as he was rich and, he preferred to be in the company of jesters, seidmen and völvas who entertained him.

 Haki and Hagbard (the hero of the legend of Hagbard and Signy) were two famous sea-kings who had amassed a great force of warriors, and they occasionally plundered together.
 Haki arrived in Sweden with his troops to assault Uppsala.
 Haki was a murderous fighter and around himself he had his twelve hirdmen of whom one was the legendary old warrior Starkad (who had been in the service of Hugleik's grandfather Erik and great-uncle Alrik).

 Hugleik had also mustered a large army and he was aided by two famous warriors named Svipdag and Geigad.

 The two armies met on the Fyrisvellir (Fyris Wolds) and a great battle ensued.
 The Swedish army was defeated, but the two champions Svipdag and Geigad pushed onwards even though Haki's champions were six times as many.
 They were both captured by Haki, and then Haki attacked the shield-circle around Hugleik and killed him together with both his sons.